Last-place Coyotes snap Wild's streak with 5-3 win - KESQ

 Karel Vejmelka stopped 34 shots for the Coyotes.
 Marc-Andre Fleury made 21 saves in the loss.

 Boyd, who played college hockey across the river at the University of Minnesota, redirected a shot from Shayne Gostisbehere with 9:38 remaining to give the Coyotes a 4-3 lead.
-The Wild challenged the play for offside, but officials ruled it a good goal after a long replay review.
+The Wild challenged the play for offside, but officials ruled it a good goal after a long replay review — drawing the ire of the home crowd and Minnesota’s bench.

+“The refs came over and said it was out of their hands,” Wild coach Dean Evason said.
+“But it’s still frustrating because we just went back and watched it and it’s offside.”

 Down 3-1 in the third, Minnesota scored two goals in 24 seconds to tie the game.
 Joel Eriksson Ek cut the deficit to one on a second-chance effort after grabbing the rebound from a shot by Marcus Foligno.

 Not long after, it was Foligno’s turn to find the net.
-He poked home a rebound past Vejmelka to tie the game and send the home crowd into a frenzy.
+He poked home a rebound past Vejmelka to tie the game and send fans into a frenzy.

 McBain redirected Stralman’s shot past Fleury for his first career goal against the team that selected him in the third round of the 2018 draft.
-McBain never suited up for the Wild and was traded to the Coyotes in March.
+McBain never ended up signing with the Wild and his rights were traded to the Coyotes in March.
 His goal put Arizona up 2-1.

+“Obviously I was with Minnesota, but they’re an awesome franchise and they were always super good to me,” McBain said.
+“I’m super happy we could get that win.
+That was special.”
-Ryan Hartman’s 34th goal of the season put the Wild on the board in the first.

-Stralman scored the equalizer for the Coyotes with 1:44 to play in the second period.
+Ryan Hartman’s 34th goal of the season put the Wild on the board in the first period.
+Stralman scored the equalizer for the Coyotes with 1:44 to play in the second.

+“Sometimes we’ve got to be a little bit more selfish and find ways to get the puck to the net and we didn’t do that,” Jordan Greenway said.

+Kessel’s goal was an empty-netter with 1:19 remaining.
+The Wild pulled Fleury with more than two minutes left, trailing 4-3.

-Minnesota’s two remaining regular-season games are both at home, with the Flames coming to Xcel Energy Center on Thursday.
-The Wild will then host the Avalanche in the season finale.
+Minnesota’s two remaining regular-season games are both at home, with the Calgary Flames coming to Xcel Energy Center on Thursday.
+The Wild then host the Colorado Avalanche in the season finale.

+“I would guess that nobody’s more disappointed than the players putting the skates on,” Evason said.
+“We expect our character to come through and have this a one-off, and we’ve got two more hockey games.”

 UP NEXT